 Leatherback season from the last week of February to the end of June

 Working with Turtles

-Working with the turtles means that you will be doing walks by night at the beach.
-Together with local guides and a group of people you will patrol the beach to collect turtle eggs and relocate them to a turtle hatchery where they will be safe from poachers.
-Furthermore, you will be working at the hatchery, taking care of the turtle eggs and the freshly hatched turtles and making sure that they are well prepared for their dangerous journey back into the sea.
+Working with the turtles means that you will be doing night patrols on the beach.
+With local guides and a group of people you will patrol on the beach to collect turtle eggs and relocate them to a turtle hatchery where they will be safe from poachers.
+Furthermore, you will be working at the hatchery, take care of the turtle eggs and the freshly hatched turtles and make sure that they are well prepared for their dangerous journey back into the sea.

-The Green Sea Turtle - The green turtle is a large, weighty sea turtle with a wide, smooth carapace, or shell.
+The Green sea Turtle - The green turtle is a large, weighty sea turtle with a wide, smooth carapace, or shell.
 It is named not for the color of its shell, which is normally brown or olive depending on its habitat, but for the greenish color of its skin.
 Weighing up to 700 pounds (317.5 kilograms) green turtles are among the largest sea turtles in the world.
-While most sea turtles warm themselves by swimming close to the surface of shallow waters, the Eastern Pacific green turtle will take to land to bask in the sun.
-This habit makes them extremley vulnerable to predators and poachers that want them for their meat and eggs.
+While most sea turtles warm themselves by swimming close to the surface of shallow waters, the Eastern Pacific green turtle will reach the land to bask in the sun.
+This habit makes them extremley vulnerable to predators and poachers, looking for their meat and eggs.

-The project is located 40 km south of Tortuguero in a small town called Barra de Pacuare in the middle of the Caribbean.
-This makes us one of the most important points for the arrival of leatherback turtles, green turtles, and hawksbill turtles.
-These are the most threatened species and extinction is a serious danger.
+The project is located 40 km south of Tortuguero in a small town called Barra de Pacuare, in the middle of the Caribbean.
+This makes us one of the most strategic destinations for the arrival of leatherback turtles, green turtles, and hawksbill turtles.
+These are the most threatened species and are in a serious danger of extinction.